PHScapin/PHScapin/README.md

-- 👋 Hi, I’m @PHScapin
+- 👋 Hi, I'm @PHScapin
-- 👀 I’m interested in Software, Electrical, and Mechanical Engineering!
+- 👀 I'm interested in Software, Electrical, and Mechanical Engineering!
 I'm also learning Machine Learning Algorithms!
-- 🌱 I’m currently learning QA features
+- 🪴 I'm currently pursuing a postgraduate degree in Artificial Intelligence at USP.
 - 📫 To reach me, send me a message on scapin001@gmail.com

 <!---